kloimhardt/clj-tiles/README.md

 Watch the [demo video](https://www.youtube.com/watch?v=DHcZkmXKp04).

 ## Solve puzzles
-The first forty puzzles are taken from the book [Getting Clojure](https://pragprog.com/titles/roclojure/getting-clojure/).
+The first puzzles consist of completing the lyrics a famous song.
+Then, the following coding puzzles are taken from the book [Getting Clojure](https://pragprog.com/titles/roclojure/getting-clojure/).
 Another resource is [Clojure for the Brave and True](https://www.braveclojure.com).
+To you notice the simalarities between writing code and poetry?

 The most simple example looks like this: